Recent and Forthcoming Events

 NEFRA Gundog Training Day – 28 February

-NEFRA will be holding a full-day gundog training event on 28th February at Hesketh Bank, a popular and well-established venue regularly used for NEFRA training days and events.
+NEFRA held a full-day gundog training event on 28 February at Hesketh Bank, a popular venue regularly used for NEFRA training days and events.

-The day will focus on practical gundog training, covering key skills and techniques suitable for working dogs at various stages of their training.
-The aim is to provide handlers with clear, effective methods that can be taken away and applied in everyday training, whether preparing for the shooting field, tests, or improving general control and steadiness.
+The day focused on practical gundog training, covering key skills and techniques suitable for working dogs at various stages of training.
+The aim was to provide handlers with clear, effective methods they could take away and apply in everyday training, whether preparing for the shooting field, tests, or simply improving general control and steadiness.

-Training will be led by Mr Gary Ellison and Mr Steve Burns, both highly experienced and respected gundog trainers.
-They will be delivering instruction throughout the day, sharing their knowledge on areas such as:
+Training was led by Paul Egginton, Gary Ellison and Steve Burns, all highly experienced and respected gundog trainers.
+Throughout the day they shared their knowledge in areas such as:

 • Basic and advanced handling techniques